neherlab/enterovirus_a71/README.md

 If you are unfamiliar with or haven't installed Nextstrain you can find an introduction and full documentation [here](https://docs.nextstrain.org/en/latest/).

-You can read the master's thesis by Simon Grimm and based on this build [here](https://www.overleaf.com/read/gtbhjfgcvncd).
+You can read the master's thesis by Simon Grimm, based on this build, [here](https://www.overleaf.com/read/gtbhjfgcvncd).

 This build could be extended in the future to do several additional things:
  1. Including additional metadata like patient age, granular spatial data or clinical outcomes.